-One of my readers made a very simple, but insightful observation regarding one of my posts.
+One of my readers made an insightful observation regarding one of my posts.
 He stated that what I was suggesting was simple, but not easy.
-At the time it didn’t really click fully.
+At the time it didn’t click fully.
 The statement seemed too terse to have much depth of meaning.
-But with a little thought, I was reminded of the importance of what he was saying.
+In time, I began to appreciate the importance of what he had said.

 Today I want to provide a simple formula for living happily.
 In fact, I can say with some confidence, that achieving greater happiness is, for most of us, simple, although not necessarily easy.
 In the days and weeks to come, we will explore how to make each of these goals easier as well.
 Please share your ideas with us.
 We all want to know how to live a happier life, and together we can be more successful in reaching this ideal.

 - Rome wasn’t built in a day.
 Lasting change takes time.
 Approach change with patience and persistence.
 When it comes to habit change, you should check out Leo Babauta at Zen Habits.
 Here‘s a link to a free book by Leo.
 He’s been working on perfecting the art of mastering habits for a long time now.
 His ideas are simple but profound and valid.

 - Do The Right Thing.
 Most of the choices we encounter each day are clear as to which path is the right one and which is the wrong one.
 “Should I go for a walk and get a little exercise?”
 If you’re even asking this, you know what the right choice is.
 When considering this type of decision, don’t think, just do.

 - Get a reasonable amount of exercise.
 You don’t need to be a fitness fanatic.
 In fact, that may not be the best idea for many of us, but find a balance.
 Go for walks.
 Do some simple, regular strength exercises.
 Get off the couch.
 Do anything that requires you to move.